Ovua/NodeJs-Architecture/README.md

 # Node.js Architecture with MongoDB on Azure Cosmos

 ## Overview
 This project showcases a Node.js backend architecture using TypeScript with MongoDB hosted on Azure Cosmos.
-It includes basic CRUD operations for managing users.
+It includes basic CRUD operations.

 ## Technologies Used
 - Node.js